Laura-Geronimo/Geronimo-etal_2024_NaturalHazardsReview/README.md

 ## 2 - Scenario Inputs
 ### Folder location: scripts/workflow/2_ScenarioInputs/1_Retrospective/1_MuniCostFrom_OB
-Generates Municipal cost estimates associated with the different Ortley Beach scenarios
+Generates Municipal cost estimates (2012-2022) associated with the different Ortley Beach scenarios, based on simplifying assumptions descriped in the manuscript and SI.
 | Script Name      | Description                                                                                                                          |
 |------------------|------------------------------------------------------------------------------------------------------------------------------|
 | `a_S1_MuniCostsFrom_OB_byYear_Preprocessing.rmd`        | Estimates the costs to Toms River municipality of maintaining properties on Ortley Beach for Scenario 1 (rebuild Ortley Beach), for 2012-2022, based on scenario assumptions.
 Downscales data to Ortley Beach|